Amelia Boultbee

-Amelia Boultbee is a Canadian politician who was elected to the Legislative Assembly of British Columbia in the 2024 general election.
-She represents the electoral district of Penticton-Summerland as an independent after leaving the Conservative Party of British Columbia caucus in October 2025.
-Prior to her election, she was a Penticton city councillor.
+Amelia Boultbee is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) for the electoral district of Penticton-Summerland since 2024.
+Initially elected as a member of the Conservative Party, she left the party in 2025 where she sat as an independent until crossing the floor to the New Democratic Party in 2026.
+Prior to provincial politics, she served as a Penticton city councillor.

 Early life and career

 Born and raised in Penticton, Boultbee is a fourth-generation Pentictonite.
 She has a Bachelor of Arts degree in Political Science from the University of British Columbia, and went on to earn a Juris Doctor degree from Peter A. Allard School of Law also at the University of British Columbia.

 Boultbee has worked as a civil litigator in Downtown Vancouver specializing in personal injury law, real estate law, construction law, insurance law, and family law.
 She later transitioned to work for Veterans Affairs Canada, representing Canadian Armed Forces and Royal Canadian Mounted Police members on disability and pension issues.